Permafrost/TundraTN/SERVICES.md

 ### tundra.tn:retrieve

 Retrieves arbitrary content from the given `$source` URI, and routes it to Trading Networks.

-Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.content.retrieve`.
-Services in this folder must implement the `Tundra/tundra.schema.content.retrieve:handler` specification.
+Uses `Tundra/tundra.content:retrieve` for its implementation.
+Please refer to that service's documentation for further details.

 #### Inputs:

 * `$source` is a URI identifying the location from which content is to be retrieved.
-Supports the following retrieval protocols / URI schemes:
-  * `file:` routes each file matching the given `$source` URI to Trading Networks.
-The file component of the URI can include wildcards or globs (such as `*.txt` or `*.j?r`) for matching multiple files at once.

-    The following example would process all `*.txt` files in the specified
-    directory:

-        file:////server:port/directory/*.txt

-    To ensure each file processed is not locked or being written to by another process, the file is first moved to a working directory.
-The name of this directory can be configured by adding a query string parameter called `working` to the URI, for example:

-        file:////server:port/directory/*.txt?working=temp

-    In this example, files are first moved to a subdirectory named `temp`.
-    If not specified, the working directory defaults to a subdirectory named `working`.

-    After successful processing, the file is then moved to an archive directory.
-The name of this directory can be configured by adding a query string parameter called `archive` to the URI, for example:

-        file:////server:port/directory/*.txt?archive=backup

-    In this example, files are moved to a subdirectory named `backup` after being successfully processed.
-If not specified, the archive directory defaults to a subdirectory named `archive`.

-    Optionally, archived files older than a given age can be cleaned up automatically by the retrieve process by specifying a query string parameter called `purge` with an XML duration value representing the age an archived file must be before being purged, for example:

-        file:////server:port/directory/*.txt?purge=P14D

-    In this example, any files in the archive directory older than 14 days will be automatically deleted by the retrieve process.
-If the query string parameter `purge` is not specified, archived files will not be automatically cleaned up.
-  * `ftp`: processes each file matching the given `$source` URI with the given processing `$service`.
-The file component of the URI can include wildcards or globs (such as `*.txt`) for matching multiple files at once.

-    The following example would process all `*.txt` files in the specified directory using active FTP with an ASCII transfer mode and a server timeout of 5 minutes:

-        ftp://user:password@server:port/directory/*.txt?active=true&ascii=true&timeout=PT5M

-    The following additional settings can be specified using query string parameters:
-    * `active`: optional boolean which when `true` uses active FTP.
-      Defaults to passive FTP.
-    * `ascii`: optional boolean which when `true` sets the FTP transfer mode to ASCII.
-Defaults to binary transfer mode.
-    * `timeout`: optional XML duration specifying the time to wait for a response from the FTP server before timing out and terminating the request.
-Defaults to PT1M (1 minute).
-  * `ftps`: refer to `ftp`.
-  * `sftp`: processes each file matching the given `$source` URI with the given processing `$service`.
-The file component of the URI can include wildcards or globs (such as `*.txt`) for matching multiple files at once.
-Note that SFTP retrieval is only supported on Integration Server versions 9.0 and higher.

-    The following example would process all `*.txt` files in the specified directory using SFTP:

-        sftp://useralias/path/*.txt

-    Where:
-    * `useralias` identifies the Integration Server SFTP User Alias to be used for connecting to the source SFTP server.
-    * `path` is the absolute path to the directory where the files to be processed exist, unless it starts with `.` to indicate a relative directory path, such as:

-          sftp://useralias/./path/*.txt
+The retrieval protocols / URI schemes are as per `Tundra/tundra.content:retrieve`.
+Please refer to this service's documentation for further details.
 * `$limit` is an optional maximum number of content matches to be processed in a single execution.
 Defaults to 1000.
-* `$strict?` is an optional boolean, which if `true` will abort routing/ processing rule execution of the document if any any errors (such as validation errors) are encountered prior to processing.
+* `$strict?` is an optional boolean, which if `true` will abort routing/processing rule execution of the document if any any errors (such as validation errors) are encountered prior to processing.
   Defaults to `false`.
 * `$content.identity` is an optional choice of mode for assigning a value to the `DocumentID` of the resulting bizdoc if no `DocumentID` is extracted:
   * `UUID`: assigns a newly generated [UUID] in canonical.
   * `ULID`: assigns a newly generated [ULID].
   * `SHA-512`: the algorithm used to calculate a message digest from the content.
   * `SHA-384`: the algorithm used to calculate a message digest from the content.
   * `SHA-256`: the algorithm used to calculate a message digest from the content.
   * `SHA`: the algorithm used to calculate a message digest from the content.
   * `MD5`: the algorithm used to calculate a message digest from the content.
   * `MD2`: the algorithm used to calculate a message digest from the content.
 * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing the retrieved content.
 The following TN_parms are set automatically, if no other value is provided:
   * `DocumentID` is set using the provided `$content.identity` approach.
   * `GroupID` is set to a generated [UUID] and groups all content retrieved per invocation of this service.
   * `$contentType` is the MIME media type of the content.
   * `$contentEncoding` is the character set of the content.
   * `Content Name` is the name associated with the retrieved content, for example the file name for content retrieved from a file URI.
   * `Content Source` is the source location from which the content was retrieved.
   * `Content Archive` is the archive location to which the content was archived.
   * `User` is the user under which this service was invoked.

 ---